 Who is an Embedded System Designer?

 An Embedded System Designer is a specialized engineer who designs, develops, and tests embedded systems.
 These systems are a combination of computer hardware and software designed for specific functions within a larger device or system.
-Think of the control systems in your car, the software in your washing machine, or the firmware in your smart TV – all of these are examples of embedded systems.
+Think of the control systems in your car, the software in your washing machine, or the firmware in your smartphone – all examples of embedded systems.

 Key Responsibilities: